pauloricardo50/meteor/.deployment/README.md

 - `CLOUDFOUNDRY_MARKETPLACE.MONGO_DB.plans.large`

-**/!\ You can't change the service config without destroying the existing mongodb service, so you need to migrate data, etc. /!\**
+**WARNING: You can't change the service config without destroying the existing mongodb service, so you need to migrate data, etc.**

 Each application in environment can have a different `appConfig` (i.e. application container config).
 The available (but still editable) configs are defined in constant `APP_CONFIGS`: